ShoesForClues/eztask/README.md

     lib.dosomething()
   end,true) --To disconnect the callback do render_callback:detach()

-  --You can also do it this way, which may be better than the method above. local render_loop=thread.new(function()
+  --You can also do it this way, which may or may not be better than the method above. local render_loop=thread.new(function()
     while thread:sleep(render) do
       lib.dosomething()